markconroy/add-event-lister/README.md

 ## Notes to Self
 To deploy a new addEventLister site:
 - Create new repo using ael-base as template
+- Set the `ael-base` as an origin called `base`
+- - We can then simply merge `base` to any site to inherit updates
 - Rename `src/data/site-variables/example.site-variables.md` to `src/data/site-variables.site-variables.md`
-- Edit the new site variables
+- Edit the new site variables - this is the only file that will be different per website